aveshagarwal/kubernetes/docs/design/downward_api_resources_limits_requests.md

 #### Volume plugin

 This table shows how selectors can be used for various requests and limits to be exposed as volumes.
+The path names are examples only and not necessarily as specified, and the selectors do not have to start with dot.

 | Path | Selector |
 | ---- | ------------------- |